Updated: 11/29/2022 | Fine Dining Review of Arpège in Paris, France

 For the amount I paid, I expected my experience to be perfect from start to finish.
 I have been to two-starred Michelin restaurants that exceeded my expectations and were flawless.
 I expected no less from Arpège.

 I am sad to say that this experience is going to make me think twice before booking another three-starred Michelin reservation.
-Food alone is not enough.
+As food alone is not enough.

-If you found our Arpège review helpful, please share it on Pinterest.
+If you found our Arpège review helpful, please share it.
+Thanks for your support.